sjwright/zencontrol-python/README.md

 # py-zencontrol

-This is an implementation of the Zencontrol TPI Advanced protocol in python.
-At this stage is has only been exposed to extremely basic testing with one zc-controller-pro sitting on one bench, connected to one light and one wall switch.
+This is an implementation of the **Zencontrol TPI Advanced** protocol written in python.
+This implememtation has only been exposed to extremely basic testing with one zc-controller-pro sitting on one bench, connected to one light and one wall switch.
 It could also work for you, but I promise nothing.

-Right now the API is mostly 1:1 with Zencontrol documentation but I'll probably end up changing stuff to make it more consistent.
-Expect method names to change.
+Right now this is mostly 1:1 with Zencontrol documentation.
+However I may end up changing stuff to make it more consistent, or to accept/return data in a more usefully structured way.
 Expect tuples to be replaced with dicts, or dicts to be replaced with tuples.
+Expect change.
 Assume nothing.

-No "real" code has been developed yet using this implementation.

-Supported:
+Nominally supported:

 * Most documented commands
 * Multicast UDP event packets